Demonstrators abroad identify with the cause of US protests

 Opposition leader Anthony Albanese backed Burney’s call.
 “There are far too many indigenous Australians who are incarcerated today.
 As a percentage of the population, this is a tragedy and it’s one that must be addressed as an absolute national priority,” Albanese told reporters.

+They marched from Hyde Park to the New South Wales state Parliament with plans to continue to the U.S. Consulate.

+Around 2,000 demonstrators gathered in Australia’s west coast city of Perth on Monday night to peacefully protest Floyd’s death and rallies are planned for other Australian cities this week.

-European protesters carried similar messages.
-Thousands spilled across streets in Amsterdam to denounce police brutality, and those demonstrating in Paris urged the French government to take police violence more seriously and held up signs like “Racism is suffocating us.”
+In Europe, thousands spilled across streets in Amsterdam to denounce police brutality, and those demonstrating in Paris urged the French government to take police violence more seriously and held up signs like “Racism is suffocating us.”

-In Australia’s west coast city of Perth, hundreds of demonstrators who peacefully protested Floyd’s death sought to highlight injustices against indigenous Australians.
-Protesters carried banners with messages including “No Pride in Genocide” and tears appeared as the names of indigenous people who have died in Australian police custody were read to the crowd.

 Some government leaders have seen the U.S. unrest as a chance to highlight what they see as American hypocrisy on protest movements at home versus abroad.